mdberrill/life-coach/README.md

 	LifeCoach note-task "My task"

 This will create a task in a google calendar called 'Life Coach' under the users account calendar.
-If the user will be asked authorisation via a web browser.
+If needed the user will be asked authorisation via a web browser.

 You can then ask what tasks you currently have: